PytholIsCool/CoFang/README.md

 - Strings

 ## Additional Functions
-PyConfig includes a couple C#-inspired file management functions to the table such as:
+PyCS includes a couple C#-inspired file management functions to the table such as:
 - Path::Combine()
 - Path::Create()
 - File.Exists()